Where can I start?

 To gain a good understanding of your situation the GP will want to know about your past and present drug or alcohol use.
 They might order some blood tests, do a physical examination, prescribe medications or refer you for further assistance If suitable, the GP can also help you to safely and comfortably stop your alcohol or drug use in your home.

-The Alcohol and Drug Information Service (ADIS) is a confidential information, counselling and telephone line which is open from 8:30am until 10:00pm, 7 days a week, every day of the year.
+Call the Alcohol and Drug Information Service (ADIS) on 1300 13 1340 for free, confidential information and counselling.
+The line is open from 8:30am -10:00pm, 7 days a week, every day of the year (South Australian callers only).

 This service offers: